10 Places That Forbid You from Taking Pictures

 The Sistine Chapel

 The Sistine Chapel in Vatican City is one of the most popular tourist attractions in the world, which is why it’s a bummer that tourists aren’t allowed to take photos or videos inside.
 The chapel went under restoration work from 1980 to 1994, which was funded by the Nippon Television Network Corporation of Japan.
 The price tag ended up being $4.2 million.
 In return, Nippon got exclusive rights to film and photograph the artwork.
 That copyright actually expired three years after each part of the restoration was complete, but the Vatican decided to keep the photography ban in place to protects the precious artwork from harmful camera flashes.
+These are 14 historic places that are now abandoned.

 Westminster Abbey isn’t just a gorgeous Gothic church; it’s been the coronation church of British monarchs since 1066.
 Yet no matter how historic or breathtaking it may be, you’re not allowed to take photos inside it.
 Luckily, there’s a pretty good reason for it, according to the church’s website: “We want you to take in its unique beauty and history without the distractions that widespread photography would bring.
 We want to retain the sacred and intimate atmosphere of a building which is, above all, a living, working church.”
 You are able to take photos inside the Cloisters, Chapter House, and College Garden.
+These 12 abandoned churches are eerily gorgeous.

 The Eiffel Tower